 Less space should mean less effort.
 Fewer rooms should mean fewer problems.
 A smaller home should feel lighter.

 What catches many people off guard is that downsizing rarely behaves like a simple reduction.
-Instead, it concentrates everything - decisions, emotions, timelines, relationships - into a short, intense window.
+Instead, it concentrates decisions, emotions, timelines, relationships, contracts, and cost into a short, intense window.
 People often say they didn’t expect it to feel so consuming.

 When downsizers talk about the experience afterwards, a familiar sentence keeps surfacing in different forms: